MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 ## Conclusion

-You should now have a working driver that starts and stops your device.
+Using the steps in this topic, you should have a working driver that starts and stops your device.
 To receive and transmit data, you need to understand how the ring buffer works, which is out of scope for this porting guide.